polidahiya/weatherapp3.0/README.md

 ## 2. Features <a name="features"></a>
 ### 2.1 Homepage
 - Provides a simple user interface with a search input field and a "Get Weather" button.
-- Users can enter a location (e.g., city or ZIP code) in the search input.
+- Users can enter a location (e.g., city ) in the search input.

 ### 2.2 Weather Display
 - Displays the current weather conditions for the specified location.
 - Includes details such as temperature, humidity, wind speed, and weather description.
-- Weather data is fetched from a weather API (e.g., OpenWeatherMap).
+- Weather data is fetched from a weather API OpenWeatherMap.

 ### 2.3 Error Handling
 - Implements error handling for cases where the location entered by the user is not found or when there is an issue with the API request.
 - Displays user-friendly error messages and provides guidance on how to proceed.

 ### 2.4 Unit Selection
-- Allows users to switch between temperature units (e.g., Celsius and Fahrenheit).
+- Allows users to switch between temperature units , Celsius and Fahrenheit.
-- Implements a toggle or dropdown to switch between units, and updates weather data accordingly.
+- Implementwd a toggle to switch between units, and updates weather data accordingly.

 ### 2.5 Geolocation (Optional)
 - Offers the option to use the user's geolocation to automatically fetch the weather for their current location.